 Sometimes HVAC companies take the easy way out when they install ducts.
 They may even have done this in your home.
-I've seen it in many, many homes, and I know as soon as I see it that the duct leakage in that home will be very high.
-The photo below shows one way you can find them in your home.
+I’ve seen it in many, many homes, and I know as soon as I see it that the duct leakage in that home will be very high.
+The photo above shows one way you can find them in your home.

-If you have a big grill in the floor like this, you'll most likely see sheet metal at the bottom and wood around the sides.
-In this case, it's big enough that there's even a joist running right through the middle.
-What the installer did here was to screw a piece of sheet metal to the bottom of the joists and attach a duct to it to carry the air back to the HVAC system.
-As we look closer, here's what we see in this house.
+If you have a big grill in the floor like this, you’ll most likely see sheet metal at the bottom and wood around the sides.
+In this case, it’s big enough that there’s even a floor joist running right through the middle.
+What the installer did here was to screw a piece of sheet metal to the bottom of the joists and attach a duct to it to return the air back to the HVAC system.
+As we look closer, here’s what we see in this house.